 If you are a new GemStone user, we recommend that you answer y.
-If you are an existing GemStone user, you might prefer to answer n, then copy the extent to a different location yourself.
-(If you choose a location other than the default, you must edit your configuration file before starting GemStone.
-For information, see the System Administration Guide.)
+If you are an existing GemStone user, you might prefer to answer n, then copy the extent to a different location yourself, and edit the configuration file to reference this location.
+For more information, see the System Administration Guide.